machine-learning-exchange/katalog/model-samples/codenet-language-classification/codenet-language-classification.md

 To run the docker image, which automatically starts the model serving API, run:

 ```
-$ docker run -it -p 5000:5000 quay.io/codait/codenet-language-classifier
+$ docker run -it -p 5000:5000 codait/codenet-language-classifier
 ```

-This will pull a pre-built image from the Quay.io container registry (or use an existing image if already cached locally) and run it.
+This will pull a pre-built image from the container registry (or use an existing image if already cached locally) and run it.
 If you'd rather checkout and build the model locally you can follow the [run locally](#run-locally) steps below.

 ## Deploy on Red Hat OpenShift

-You can deploy the model-serving microservice on Red Hat OpenShift by following the instructions for the OpenShift web console or the OpenShift Container Platform CLI [in this tutorial](https://developer.ibm.com/tutorials/deploy-a-model-asset-exchange-microservice-on-red-hat-openshift/), specifying `quay.io/codait/codenet-language-classifier` as the image name.
+You can deploy the model-serving microservice on Red Hat OpenShift by following the instructions for the OpenShift web console or the OpenShift Container Platform CLI [in this tutorial](https://developer.ibm.com/tutorials/deploy-a-model-asset-exchange-microservice-on-red-hat-openshift/), specifying `codait/codenet-language-classifier` as the image name.

 ## Deploy on Kubernetes

-You can also deploy the model on Kubernetes using the latest docker image on Quay.
+You can also deploy the model on Kubernetes using the latest docker image.

 On your Kubernetes cluster, run the following commands: